 3. Communicate: Built to Flex, Streamline, and Scale

-Look—Google Sheets and Canva get the job done.
+Look...Google Sheets and Canva get the job done.
 But let’s be honest: they have limits.

 They’re static.
 They’re clunky.
 You’ll have to rebuild everything next year.
 And every time there’s a change (which there always is), you end up rewriting cells, resending files, or forgetting who has the latest version.

-That’s where Communicate comes in.
+That's where a church communication calendar like Communicate comes in.

 It gives you a dynamic, smart calendar designed specifically for church communications.
 It flexes with you, grows with your ministry, and actually saves you time every week.